Dynamic-Book/DyboApp/resources/doc/DynabookApp/README.md

 * time slot
 * document

-## Pedagogical
+## Educational

-These objects describe where and how the pedagogical contents are organized.
+These objects describe where and how the educational contents are organized.

 **Binder**

 **Likely the Binder object is not necessary.
 Its attribuetd could added as attributes to the Course class.**

-A binder contains the pedagogical materials related to a given course.
+A binder contains the educational materials related to a given course.

 * last (the last edited document)
 * resources (collection of associated resources as textbook and workbook)